abderrahmane-laourf/game-X-O-on-python-Tic-Tac-Toe-/README.md

  Winning logic (horizontal, vertical, diagonal).
  Blue highlight for the winning line;
  Add AI for single-player mode (optional).
- Improve game reset functionality (optional).
+ Improve game reset functionality (optional) Contributing 🤝
-Contributing 🤝
 We welcome contributions to improve this game!
 To contribute: